-Dubai Pharmacy College offers the following degrees:
+Dubai Pharmacy College for Girls offers the following degrees:

 - I. Bachelor of Pharmacy

 - II.
-Master of Pharmacy with specialization in
+Master of Pharmacy^{} with specialization in

 - Clinical Pharmacy

-- ♣ Pharmaceutical Formulation Development
+- Pharmaceutical Product Development

-All the programs are accredited by the Commission for Academic Accreditation (CAA), Ministry of Higher Education and Scientific Research, UAE.
+All the programs are accredited by the Commission for Academic Accreditation (CAA), Ministry of Education - Higher Education Affairs, UAE.